 - The machine continuously tracks the location of the marker seeds in the prostate gland during the treatment session.
 If the prostate moves, the radiation beam moves.

-- Cyberknife gives a very high dose each treatment, for a total of up to 5 treatments.
+- CyberKnife requires only 5 treatments, and gives a very high dose each treatment.
 It more or less indiscriminately damages everything in its target zone, hence the “knife” name.
 Cyberknife is a form of radiosurgery.
-Radiosurgery was originally invented to destroy small brain tumors without having to crack open up the skull.
+Radiosurgery was originally invented to destroy small brain tumors without having to open up the skull.

 - Cyberknife uses 5 high dose treatments that kill both cancerous cells and healthy cells within the target zone.

-- Because of this, treatments must be highly targeted and to a small area.
+- Because of this, treatments must be highly targeted to a small area.

 - There are not many clinical results available yet.